This angular chalet is located near Lake Champlain, a few meters away from the American border in the center of the Philipsburg Bird Sanctuary.

 The upper level bathroom features a unique fully-open shower design, incorporating a drain on the edge, allowing the entire space to be washed down.

-The upper level terrace, connecting directly to the master bedroom, offers the best views.
+The upper level terrace, connecting directly to the primary bedroom, offers the best views.

 This head-on view allows for contemplation of the entire tiered structure, recognizing the way it slopes to mirror the surrounding environment.